corinnerobert/striatum_micro_nmf/HCP_checklist.md

         1. For multiple-subject derivatives:
             1. If data analyzed with [Additional Restricted Data elements](https://www.humanconnectome.org/study/hcp-young-adult/document/wu-minn-hcp-consortium-restricted-data-use-terms)
                  - [ ] Check if derivatives contain at least 3 subjects
-                 - [ ] Remove study-specific IDs link to individual data points
+                 - [ ] Remove study-specific IDs link to individual data points (subjects)
                  - [ ] Share derivatives
-            1. Id data anlyzed only contain open-access data (e.g images ...):
+            1. If data anlyzed only contain open-access data (e.g images ...):
-                - [ ] Share derivates, you may link individual datapoints to study-specific IDs
+                - [ ] Share derivates, you may link individual datapoints to study-specific IDs ??
+    1. ### Other
+           - [ ] Check the data sharing/Licensing guidelines of the paper you want to submit to
+           - [ ] Choose a License

+# elife data sharing checklist
+elife guidelines states that the necessary program code, scripts for statistical package must be provided and sufficiently documented so that another informed researcher may replicates all published findings.

+elife recommends to publish only materials that can be reproduce under a [Creative Commons Attribution License](https://creativecommons.org/licenses/by/4.0/).
+    1. ## Checklist
+        - [ ] Share HCP derivatives as planned
+        - [ ] Edit and comment code so that anyone can replicate most of the figures
+        - [ ] Maybe add documentation on how to run Neurosynth on our collection shared on Neurovault
+        - [ ] Choose a license